Night of the Hurricane: Development

 A general preview of the "Fox Animation Domination Crossover" was given at greater length at an interview with TV Guide.
 Having a running time of 90 minutes, the crossover begins with The Cleveland Show episode "The Hurricane!".
 Mike Henry exclaimed that "the hurricane comes at a very inopportune time for the Browns because they're about to go on a cruise."
 He continued: "They decide to have a cruise in the house, but that doesn't turn out to be so much fun."
 The crossover resumes with the Family Guy episode "Seahorse Seashell Party".
 Steve Callaghan said "Cabin fever escalates and Brian decides to use the time to take mushrooms.
 Stewie has to be his coach and walk him through his trip.
 You'll see images unlike anything you've ever seen on our show."
 The crossover reaches its ending with the American Dad! episode "Hurricane!".
 Mike Barker teased that "We have the burden of going last, so we end up flooding the house and turning it upside down.
 Basically, we're doing The Poseidon Adventure — with a shark loose in the house.
 Roger's one-night stand ends up caught on the ceiling."
 Ultimately, the house drifts and ends up in the same neighborhood as the Griffin and Brown homes.
 And yes, fans will finally get to see the casts of all three shows together as the sun comes out.

 In April 2011, the Fox executives officially announced that the crossover event would air on May 1.
 However, on April 29, it was announced that, in response to a series of tornadoes that killed more than 300 people in the Southern United States, the aforementioned episodes would be removed from the schedule, out of respect and sensitivity for the victims.
 It was subsequently replaced by repeats of "I Am the Walrus" from American Dad!, "Brian Writes a Bestseller" from Family Guy, and "Ain't Nothin' But Mutton Bustin'" from The Cleveland Show.
 MacFarlane agreed with the decisions after consulting with the executives of Fox, and a spokeswoman for the company later announced that the episodes would air the following season.
 They finally aired on October 2, right after a public service announcement for the American Red Cross.

 Reception

+The special divided critics and audiences, with the Cleveland Show episode receiving mixed reviews, the Family Guy episode being panned, and the American Dad episode being the more positive and well received one of the three.